Metabolic cost of information processing in Poisson variational autoencoders: Conclusions and Discussion

 \subsubsection{Beyond Poisson.}

+But we need not stop at Poisson.
 Cortical neurons often exhibit super-Poisson variability, well captured by negative binomial distributions \citep{goris2014partitioning}.
-The negative binomial KL divergence is also proportional to prior firing rates \citep{zhang2025negativebinomial}, additionally modulated by a shape parameter.
-This suggests that our metabolic cost result generalizes broadly to count-based distributions.
-Continuous positive-support distributions such as gamma or inverse Gaussian offer another axis of comparison, controlling for positivity without discreteness.
-Empirical tests of these generalizations are left for future work.
+Crucially, the negative binomial KL divergence is also proportional to the prior firing rate \citep{zhang2025negativebinomial}, modulated by an additional shape parameter.
+This suggests that the metabolic cost result is not special to Poisson, but a property of count-based latents more generally.
+Pinning down which information geometries give rise to a metabolic-cost-like KL term is a compelling direction for future work.